anujdutt9/AWS_IoT_Python/README.md

 # AWS_IoT_Python
-This repository contains the steps and the code to Access the AWS IoT service using Python3, Paho-MQTT on Windows, Linux/Ubuntu and Raspberry Pi3.
+This repository contains the steps and the code to Access the AWS IoT service using Python3, Paho-MQTT on Raspberry Pi3.                                                                                                                                                       **Note:** This code works for Raspberry Pi3.
+For Windows, Linux/Ubuntu, just remove the RPi imports and GPIO's and insert the Interface according to your OS

 # Requirements:
 a) **Python 3.4 or above** [https://www.python.org/downloads/] (https://www.python.org/downloads/)